andela-anandaa/stuffly/README.md

 ## Dev
-We are using the [slackbot] Python library.
+We are using the [slackbot](https://github.com/lins05/slackbot) Python package.

 `slackbot_settings.py` is excluded because of obscuring the `API_TOKEN`.
 However, this is the format: